In addition to being celebrated as a

 Solemn Papal Mass of Pope Benedict XVI in Nationals Park, Washington, D.C., the

-anecdote concerning the March 25th arrival of Catholic colonists in Maryland in
+concerning the March 25th arrival of Catholic colonists in Maryland in his

 "Not all that far from here, in 1634, the first Catholics arrived